Skip to main content

 Ether (ETH)

-The native cryptocurrency of Ethereum.
-Used to pay for transaction fees (gas), interact with smart contracts, and secure the network through staking.
+The native cryptocurrency of the Ethereum network, used to pay transaction fees, run smart contracts, and stake for network security.

 Ethereum Difficulty

-A metric that determines how hard it is to mine a block.
-Difficulty adjusts to maintain consistent block times and was essential in Ethereum’s PoW era.
+A measure that determined how hard it was to mine a block during Ethereum’s PoW era.
+Now largely obsolete post-Merge.

 Ethereum ETF